General

 Getting started is easy.
 Tape Ark’s process is designed so that we do all the heavy lifting for you.
 We can manage the end-to-end process from warehouse extraction through to data destruction.
 We’ll keep you informed across all the critical stages, so you know exactly where your data is at all times.

 One of the most exciting opportunities available to organizations who ingest their data to the cloud is the capability to use ML and AI to harness new insights from your tape bound data.
 At the heart of predictive analytics stands historical context, and that historical context can be found on the legacy tapes of companies around the world.
-Whether it be blood results, seismic data from earthquakes or weather patterns, the second largest collection of data in the world currently resides on tapes and data starved ML and AI applications around the world need the data to improve their models.
+Whether it be blood results, seismic data from earthquakes or weather patterns, the second largest collection of data in the world currently resides on tapes.
+Data-starved ML and AI applications around the world could use that data to improve their models, and this is just one of the many possible uses.

 Tape Media Audit